squareops/terraform-aws-vpc/README.md

 The required IAM permissions to create resources from this module can be found [here](https://github.com/squareops/terraform-aws-vpc/blob/main/IAM.md)

 # VPN setup-
+We are using Pritunl as VPN.
+It is using Ubuntu 22.04 image as underlying OS.
 To configure Pritunl VPN:

       1. Access the Pritunl UI over HTTPS using the public IP of EC2 instance in browser